-No matter the time of year, there are many ways that children can get hurt and end up in the emergency room.
-One of these hazards involves the pushing lawn mower.
-While parents often want their children to have chores around the house, it’s important to think about which chores are appropriate for which ages.
+No matter the time of year, there are many ways children can get hurt and end up in the emergency room.

-Emergency room doctors like Dr. Josyann Abisaab see a surprising 17,000 children a year who require emergency room care because of lawn mower accidents – and certainly some of these are quite serious.
+Emergency room doctors like Dr. Josyann Abisaab see a surprising 17,000 children a year who require emergency room care because of lawn mower accidents, some of them quite serious.